Systematic Review and Meta-Analysis

 https://doi.org/10.22037/ghfbb.v16i2.2514

-Aim: Determining critical dysregulated proteins in liver cancer is the main aim of this study.
+Aim: Determining critical dysregulated proteins in liver cancer was the main aim of this study.

-Methods: The related dysregulated proteins for liver cancer were retrieved from STRING database.
-The queried proteins were included in a network by cytoscape software and the central nodes of the network were enriched via gene ontology.
+Methods: The related dysregulated proteins for liver cancer were retrieved from the STRING database.
+The queried proteins were included in a network by Cytoscape software, and the central nodes of the network were enriched via gene ontology.

 Results: Among 11 introduced central nodes (GAPDH, TP53, EGFR, MYC, INS, ALB, IL6, AKT1, VEGFA, CDH1, and HRAS), HRAS and AKT1 were highlighted as critical dysregulated proteins which can be considered as possible biomarkers.

-Conclusion: Analysis revealed that AKT1 and HRAS and the related biochemical pathways (specially “HIF-1 signaling pathway”) are the possible diagnostic and therapeutic agents of liver cancer.
+Conclusion: Analysis revealed that AKT1, HRAS and the related biochemical pathways (especially “HIF-1 signaling pathway”) are the possible diagnostic and therapeutic agents of liver cancer.

-Amrollah Ebrahimi, mohammad forghani, Masoodeh Bababkhanian, Peyman adibi Sedeh
+Amrollah Ebrahimi, Mohammad Forghani, Masoodeh Bababkhanian, Mehdi Ebrahimi, Peyman Adibi Sedeh

 https://doi.org/10.22037/ghfbb.v16i2.2440

-Conclusion: The Persian version of the IBS-BRQ offered a well-defined behavioral response measure in IBS patients with high validity and reliability, making it a suitable measure to employ in future IBS clinical research in Iran.
+Conclusion: The Persian version of the IBS-BRQ proved to be a well-defined behavioral response measure in IBS patients with high validity and reliability, making it a suitable measure to be used in future IBS clinical research in Iran.

 Case Report